Southchurch: History

+The name implies the presence of a church from an early date, and Southchurch formed an ancient parish.
+Its parish church, dedicated to the Holy Trinity, dates from the 13th century, although there is evidence that there was an earlier church on the site in the 12th century.
+As well as the village itself, the parish also covered surrounding areas, including Thorpe Bay by the coast to the south of the village.

-In 1897 the parish of Southchurch was absorbed into the neighbouring municipal borough of Southend-on-Sea.
-The parish was thereafter an urban parish and so had no parish council of its own, being administered directly by Southend-on-Sea Corporation.
-In 1911 the parish had a population of 3,954.
-On 9 November 1913 the parishes within the borough were all abolished to form a single parish covering the same area as the borough.
+When elected parish and district councils were established in 1894, Southchurch was included in the Rochford Rural District.
+Three years later, in 1897, the parish of Southchurch was absorbed into the borough of Southend-on-Sea.
+The parish was thereafter an urban parish and so ceased to be eligible to have its own parish council, with Southend-on-Sea Corporation being the lowest elected tier of local government.
+On 9 November 1913 all the urban parishes within the borough were abolished to form a single parish covering the same area as the borough.
+At the 1911 census (the last before the abolition of the civil parish), Southchurch had a population of 3,954.

 Location

 Southchurch is bounded by Southchurch Avenue to the west (beyond which is central Southend-on-Sea), Thorpe Hall Avenue to the east (beyond which is Thorpe Bay), Eastern Avenue to the north (beyond which is Bournes Green) and Eastern Esplanade to the south (which runs along the north bank of the River Thames).
 Principal roads include Southchurch Road, Southchurch Boulevard, Woodgrange Drive, Ambleside Drive, Wyatts Drive and Lifstan Way.

 Housing

 The current local housing stock mainly dates from the first half of the twentieth century, when Southchurch expanded from a village into the residential district of Southend.
 To the south of the station is Southchurch Hall, a thirteenth-century moated manor house.
 This is now open to the public as a museum, which stands in a small park: Southchurch Hall Gardens.